top of page

 3. Students will articulate how cultural identities are represented in the nuances of literary texts.

-The first Flagstaff Youth Poet Laureate is Micaela Merryman.
+The current Flagstaff Youth Poet Laureate is Carson Redmon.
 We are looking for Youth Poetry Council members aged 14-24 throughout the Northern Arizona region.
 Both the Youth Laureate and Council Members are expected to commit to one-year terms to ensure continuity of operations, implement programming, build community, and learn new skills.
 Youth Council meetings will be held online approximately once per month.

 Anchor 2